 1: Lowpricenice Professional New Mini Set Stove

-With a diameter of 90mm, this backpacking stove has a well-deserved spot on the “Best of” list.
-With its ability to hold 100ml of alcohol, you will have up to 45 minutes of fire, which may be more than enough to help you boil water.
+With a diameter of 90mm, this backpacking stove has a well-deserved spot on the “Best alcohol stoves” list.
+With its ability to hold 100ml of alcohol, you will have up to 45 minutes of fire, which is more than you need for boiling water.
+For such a small stove, it’s definitely fuel-efficient.

-The Lowpricenice is easy to store in your backpack as the burner can fit in the stand very nicely.
-While this is by no means a top of the range product, it is ideal if you want to head out somewhere for the day and know you’ll need a hot drink or two.
+The Lowpricenice alcohol stove is easy to store in your backpack as the burner can fit in the stand very nicely.
+While this is by no means among top-of-the-range stove systems, it is ideal if you want to head out somewhere for the day and know you’ll need a hot drink or two.
 Weighing 300 grams, and with a burner that’s made out of thin aluminum, it’s good enough for occasional use.

 Key features: holds 100ml of fuel, increased air ventilation, weighs 300 grams